-I was back in Birmingham to see my mother again and, not incidentally, to see Alabama play Texas A&M. I flew in early Thursday morning and stopped by to see Dear before heading to Tuscaloosa to teach an Honors College class for my good friend Bob McCurley, and earn my football tickets.
+I was back in Birmingham to see Dear again and, not incidentally, to see Alabama play Texas A&M. I flew in early Thursday morning and stopped by to see Dear before heading to Tuscaloosa to teach an Honors College class for my good friend Bob McCurley, and earn my football tickets.
 My schedule got thrown out of whack and I didn’t have time to eat at the Bright Star in Bessemer, as I had hoped.

 Instead I stopped at the Waffle House in Bessemer.
 Actually, there are three or four Waffle Houses in Bessemer.
 I went to the one on Academy, just off the interstate.
 I went because (1) I was hungry, and (2) I was in a medium hurry, and (3) because they are a great company that deserves support.